Liouvillian skin effects in two-dimensional electron systems at finite temperatures: Results

 \subsubsection{Relaxation time}

-It is known that when the Liouvillian skin effect occurs, the relaxation time $\tau$ is typically system-size-dependent~\cite{Haga_PRL2021,Yang_PRR2022,Hamanaka_PRB2023}.
+It is known that when the Liouvillian skin effect occurs, the relaxation time $\tau$ is typically system-size dependent~\cite{Haga_PRL2021,Yang_PRR2022,Hamanaka_PRB2023}.
 Specifically, the relaxation time $\tau$ is estimated from the Liouvillian gap $\Delta$ and the localization length $\xi$ of the slowest relaxing mode~\cite{Haga_PRL2021}:

 In contrast, the relaxation time of our $\mathbb{Z}$ Liouvillian skin effect is independent of the system size $L$ in the thermodynamic limit.
-This is because the localization length of our Liouvillian skin effect increases linearly on $L$ [see Fig.~\ref{Figure:Size}(b)].
-Namely, using the localization length $\xi = aL + b$ with constants $a$ and $b$, we obtain
+This is because the localization length of our Liouvillian skin effect increases linearly on $L$ [see Fig.~\ref{Figure:Size}(b)], namely, using the localization length $\xi = aL + b$ with constants $a$ and $b$, we obtain

 We numerically verify this behavior by computing the relaxation time $\tau$, which is defined through the relaxation of the average particle number near the boundary~\cite{Haga_PRL2021}: